Grooming Your Pet at Home

 BRUSHING: CATS

 Cats have more than one layer of fur, so you want to be sure you are brushing into the deeper layers to keep them free of mats or tangles.
 This will remove dead fur (which decreases their intake of hair and reduces the occurrence of hairballs), helps keep skin conditioned with natural oils, and reduces shedding.
-Note, however, that short-haired cats only need brushing when they’re older, arthritic, or are prevented somehow from self-grooming.
+Note, however, that short-haired cats only need brushing when they’re older, arthritic, or are prevented from self-grooming.

 • Ensure your grooming space is peaceful before you start, and then brush your cat for 5 minutes each week.